Background Information Charles Handy

-Charles Handy is an organizational and social development guru who has written many books filled with modern ideas about work, fulfilment, globalization and life purpose
+Charles Handy is an organisational and social development guru who has written many books filled with modern ideas about work, fulfilment, globalisation and life purpose.

 - Zeus (power, patriarchy, 'the club' culture)

 - Apollo (order, reason, bureaucracy, the 'rôle' culture)

 Handy was one of the first to identify that 'careers for life' were destined to become a thing of the past, and as a thinker, Handy seems able to predict trends and changes on a global and fundamental scale.
 He is a visionary, rather than an analyst, and sees huge, 'big pictures' and trends, rather than small effects and details.

 Charles Handy's works are generally philosophical and insightful, rather than stacked with modular theories and diagrams, and as such will tend to appeal to intuitive humanitarian thinkers perhaps more than structured process-oriented types.

 Here is a rare example of a Handy 'model' from his earlier writings, included especially because it illustrates his focus on the human individual perspective.